It’s a republic

 Italy’s presidents are elected by secret ballot by parliament and regional representatives.
 They serve seven-year terms, and the reason for this is so that they won’t be re-elected by the same parliament (both houses have five-year terms).

-Only one president has ever been elected to a second term: Giorgio Napolitano agreed to stand again in 2013, a time when Italy was in economic and political crisis, in order to guarantee continuity.
+Napolitano agreed to stand again in 2013, another period of economic and political crisis for Italy, in order to guarantee continuity.
 He resigned in 2015.

 Any Italian citizen aged over 50 can stand, but they must resign from any other public office before officially becoming president.

 The president has some key duties such as naming the prime minister (though this usually happens after a general election), calling for elections, calling referendums, and officially putting laws into effect (though they are created and passed by others).